Sales Coaching Tips & Techniques To Maximize Results

 Review

-Asking your sales team to summarise their action plan will result in greater accountability and ownership.
-For example, you could ask: “What actions will you take as a result of our conversation?
+Get your team to create an action plan for greater accountability.
+Ask: “What steps will you take after our conversation?
 How will you hold yourself accountable?
-How can you track your progress?”
+How will you keep track of your progress?”

 Solution Focused Sales Coaching Questions